AdobeDocs/experience-manager-cloud-manager.es-ES/help/using/custom-code-quality-rules.md

 **Desde**: Versión 2018.6.0

 Al ejecutar solicitudes HTTP desde una aplicación AEM, es fundamental asegurarse de que se han configurado los tiempos de espera adecuados para evitar un consumo de subproceso innecesario.
-Desafortunadamente, el comportamiento predeterminado tanto del cliente HTTP predeterminado de Java (java.net.HttpUrlConnection) como del cliente de componentes HTTP Apache que se utiliza habitualmente es no agotar el tiempo de espera, por lo que los tiempos de espera deben establecerse explícitamente.
-Además, como práctica recomendada, estos tiempos de espera no deben superar los 60 segundos.
+Unfortunately, the default behavior of both Java's default HTTP Client (java.net.HttpUrlConnection) and the commonly used Apache HTTP Components client is to never timeout, so timeouts must be explicitly set.
+Further, as a best practice, these timeouts should be no more than 60 seconds.

 #### Código no compatible {#non-compliant-code-2}